fnalways/terminus-docs/docs/manual/tutorials/set-custom-domain.md

 2. Under **Domain Invitation Rule**, select **Specified email address**, and click **Save**.
    :::tip Invitation rules
    - Two types of rules are available:
-       - **Fixed email suffix**: Only supports single-extension domains (e.g., `@company.com`).
-Domains with multiple extensions (like `@dept.company.com`) are not supported.
-Must follow G Suite format.
+       - **Fixed email suffix**: Suitable for members who share the same corporation email domain (e.g., `@company.com`).
+Currently, only single suffix is supported.
+Must follow G-Suite format.
-       - **Specified email address**: Allows you to add specific email addresses one by one.
-Recommended for more precise member management.
+       - **Specified email address**: Allows you to add specific email addresses.
+Both Gmail and G-suit account are supported.
-   - Currently, only Gmail addresses are supported for both rule types.
    :::

 3. Click **Add New User** and enter the Gmail address for the member.
 For example, `justtest193@gmail.com`.